JsongZhang/LUS-DET/README.md

 # LUS-DET
-Offical code of "LUS-DET: Liver Ultrasound Open-Vocabulary Object Detection " Data annotation and code will be released soon.
+Offical code of the paper 'LUS-DET: Liver Ultrasound Open-Vocabulary Object Detection'.
+Annotation and code will be released soon.